waysidemapping/beefsteak-map-tiles/README.md

 ### What's with the name?

-[Heirlooms](https://en.wikipedia.org/wiki/Heirloom_plant) (pronounced *AIR-looms* in the US) are rare varieties of fruits and vegetables that are typically homegrown rather than produced for agribusiness.
-It's supposed to sound earthy and rustic and hopefully not pretentious.
+An [heirloom](https://en.wikipedia.org/wiki/Heirloom_plant) (pronounced *AIR-loom* in the US) is a rare varietal of fruit, vegetable, etc. that is typically homegrown rather than produced for agribusiness.
+Likewise, Heirloom tiles are homegrown map tiles meant for specialty use rather than mass-market deployment.